CNSCP/ibb-01/ktunnel-injector/README.md

   --from-file=tls/ibb/01/sidecar-injector.key
 ```

 [!]
-If this secret is named anything other than `k8s-sidecar-injector` you'll need to update the `imagePullSecrets` in the Sidecar Injector's Service Account
+If this secret is named anything other than `ibb-ktunnel-sidecar-injector` you'll need to update the `imagePullSecrets` in the Sidecar Injector's Service Account

 4. Apply all the things

 ```
-kubectl apply -f sidecar-injector
+kubectl apply -f kubernetes/
 ```

 Congrats!
 Your injector should now be working!
-You can try to annotate a pod and deploy it to see if it is working:
+You can try to annotate a pod and deploy it to see if it is working.
+Because the pod is annotated with `injector.ktunnel.ibbproject.com/request` and the value (`ibb-ktunnel`) matches that of a config we set up in `kubernetes/configuration-configmap.yaml`, the injector-debug pod will be injected with an additional container.

 ```
 apiVersion: v1